Merkaffe/iAPS/README.md

 There are still pending decisions to be make about what to do with the DeliveryUncertaintyRecoveryView.

 There is nothing implementing Omnipod 5 communications yet which is still trying to be understood.
-Eventually this OmniCore pump manager will be providing the eventual Omnipod 5 support for Loop.
+Eventually this OmnipodKit pump manager will be providing the eventual Omnipod 5 support for Loop.

 + Eros:   Looping with Eros pods
 + DASH:   Looping with DASH pods and pod sim